• Skip to main content

 Blog

-Southwest Michigan Car Accident Lawyer at Conybeare Law Office Says CDC Drowsy Driving Study Demonstrates Threat of Fatigued Driving
+Southwest Michigan Car Accident Lawyer at Conybeare Injury and Accident Lawyers Says CDC Drowsy Driving Study Demonstrates Threat of Fatigued Driving

 Barry Conybeare, a personal injury attorney in St. Joseph, Mich., calls for a more serious approach to drowsy driving in law enforcement, legislation and education, and says his law firm will press the issue on behalf of accident victims.